Local Development Setup

 # Use build cache

-docker-compose build --parallel
+docker compose build --parallel

 # Optimize Dockerfile with multi-stage builds